OasisLMF/ODS_OpenExposureData/OpenExposureData/7_OED_Financial_Details_Policy_Conditions.rst

 In Example 2, **CondNumber** 1 is a $10,000,000 sub-limit applies to California losses and **CondNumber** 2 is a $15,000,000 sublimit for losses in the New Madrid region.

-Unlike the CondTag, **CondNumber** must be an integer but its value is unimportant.
+**CondNumber** is normally a policy condition reference number, and may be numeric or alphanumeric.
 An optional field **CondName** can be used to describe the condition in meaningful terms.

 Note that although these types of conditions are referred to as sub-limits, they can be any combination of the regular types of financial terms such as deductibles, min and max deductibles, and limits.